 This may seem like it will be extra work, and it may be at first, but over the course of the first week’s laundry, you will be saving yourself extra work later on.

 Get Rid of Clothes That No Longer Fit

 Another way to slim down the amount of clothing you are needing to wash in the summer is by getting rid of clothing, especially kid’s clothing, that is torn or ripped, stained, or no longer fits.

 You should also abide by the six-month rule here when going through closets to make things easier for yourself.
 If it has not been worn in six months or more, it is probably time to get rid of it.

 Choose Your Least Busiest Day

 If you attempt to wash laundry on a day that is already hectic, you will be putting unnecessary stress on yourself while you attempt to keep everyone in clean clothes and manage everything else on your schedule.
-To help figure out your best day, a daily planner is a great option.
+A daily planner is a great option to help figure out your best day.

 Wash When It Is Cooler

 It is easy for laundry to pile up during the warmer months to become a mountain of dirty clothes.